top of page

 Assignment: Set Goals for Yourself.

-Refer to the goals above and write
+Refer to the shading goals and write

 • 2-3 of the techniques that you feel very comfortable with and that are working well for you.